DavidRother/cooking_zoo/README.md

 [MushroomRL](https://github.com/MushroomRL/mushroom-rl), and others that support the gym single-agent interface, the gym multi-agent convention as found in EPyMARL or the more general PettingZoo interface.

+Please note that we use the updated gym conventions of version 0.26.1 and upwards, where done is replaced with termination and truncation variables.
+During test a small wrapper was necessary with EPyMARL for compatibility reasons.

 A single-agent usage example is shown in the main.py file.
 To get a playable demo in a single agent environment view the demo_gameplay.py file and for a playable multi-agent demo, where another agent is controlled by a random movement AI view the demo_multiplayer_gameplay.py file.

+## Observation Spaces

+# Feature Vector
+a numpy vector containing a feature representation of all objects in the world

+# Symbolic
+A copy of all objects in the world for reasoning purposes

 ## Extending the environment